Understanding Your Fantasy Football League

 I like to peruse the team names of my opponents when I’m evaluating the settings and rules of the league I’m in because you can learn a lot from team names.
-Inevitably, there will be at least one owner who outwardly displays their bias toward a particular team or player.
+Inevitably, there will be at least one manager who outwardly displays their bias toward a particular team or player.

-Similarly, in a snake draft, I once had three opposing owners with Steelers-related team names, which enabled me to correctly predict all Steelers would be drafted well above their ADP.
+Similarly, in a snake draft, I once had three opposing managers with Steelers-related team names, which enabled me to correctly predict all Steelers would be drafted well above their ADP.
 College can be an indicator as well.
 I'm from Oregon, and my longest-running home league will always feature early drafters of players who played for the University of Oregon, and to a lesser extent, the Pac-12.
 So if you see a team name like "Roll Tide," you may want to look up which fantasy stars played at Alabama.